 I don’t have a single job title that covers everything I do so I never know what to say.
 This isn’t because there aren’t job titles to describe what I do, because there are, it’s that my work relies on several income streams that allow me to live and travel the way I do.

 I don’t feel right calling myself a blogger.
 Yes, I’ve been blogging for years and yes I do make money off my blog but it’s not my fulltime income.
-In 2018, my blog only made up for about ¼ of my total income so to use this as my title doesn’t make sense.
+In 2018, my blog only made up for about ¼ of my total income and while that has increased to becoming half of my income (and hopefully will be more) now in 2019, I still don’t feel right just calling myself a blogger when blog money doesn’t equal my entire paycheque.

 I also won’t call myself an influencer.
 To start with, I actually hate that term.
 More importantly, I consider influencers to be individuals who rely strongly on social media (primarily Instagram) for their work and income.
 This is, again, not me.
 Sure, my Instagram following has helped me partner with some brands and companies, but I’m not making a living directly from Instagram or any other social media platform.

-My biggest source of income is freelance writing.
-But, again, it’s not my only income source so I feel like that’s not quite right either.
+My biggest source of income the past two years has been freelance writing.
+But, again, it’s not my only income source, so I feel like that’s not quite right either.
 Especially as I’ve recently switched up what I write about (more on that below).

 While this article is about MY job and work, not others, I know that most people in this industry have several revenue streams whether it be blogger and instagrammer, blogger and photographer, instagrammer and social media consultant etc. I’m not saying that it’s impossible to just be one thing in this line of work, but the fact is that most of us do a combination of things to be successful enough to make a living.
 It’s definitely a balancing act.